This 2015 French/Italian rodent study found:

-The phenotype showed the ease with which a child can be epigenetically changed – even before they’re born – to be less capable over their entire lifetime.
+The PRS phenotype showed the ease with which a child can be epigenetically changed – even before they’re born – to be less capable over their entire life.
 Just stress the pregnant mother-to-be.

-http://www.psyneuen-journal.com/article/S0306-4530%2815%2900239-5/abstract “Activation of presynaptic oxytocin receptors enhances glutamate release in the ventral hippocampus of prenatally restraint stressed rats” Thanks to one of the authors, Eleonora Gatta, for providing the full study
+https://www.sciencedirect.com/science/article/abs/pii/S0306453015002395 “Activation of presynaptic oxytocin receptors enhances glutamate release in the ventral hippocampus of prenatally restraint stressed rats” (not freely available) Thanks to coauthor Dr. Eleonora Gatta for providing the full study.